imskr/contributions-badge/README.md

 ![](./public/images/contributions-workflow.png)

-5. Replace the above `organization`, `project` and `username` with your data.
+5. Replace the above `organization`, `project`, `platform` and `username` with your data.
 6. Commit and wait for it to run automatically, or you can also trigger it manually to see the result instantly.

-> Currently we are only supporting public projects on GitLab
+> Currently we are only supporting public projects on platform GitLab

 ## Results
 ![result](./public/images/results.png)